40 Outdoor Woodworking Projects for Beginners

 Perfect Patio Chairs

-Butterflies like the protection of dark, sheltered areas—whether it’s for months at a time (during long, cold winters), or for just a few moments (when dodging hungry predators).
+Butterflies like the protection of dark, sheltered areas, whether it’s for months at a time during long, cold winters or a few moments when dodging hungry predators.
 Here’s a simple refuge you can build for them for under $20.

 The simplicity of this ground level deck makes it fast to build.
 With a helper and all the materials ready to go first thing in the morning, you can have a completed ground level deck before sundown.
 Get the complete plans for this project here.